 The applicant will receive a notification from the consortium leader to the email given on the application form.

 Yes.
-Projects that exceeded the threshold for consideration but that could not be funded in a given round will automatically be taken forward to the following round.
-Applicants will be notified in due time and can decide if they want to make a fresh application to improve their chances of success.
+Projects that were not funded in a given round can re-apply.
 Applications that did not reach the threshold will be notified and advised regarding reapplication.
 Projects that failed due to lack of eligibility or an extremely low rating will be notified and offered feedback.

 There is no fixed number of applicants that can be funded in each call.
 However, the total number of organisations funded will be around 100 and it is anticipated that this will be distributed over 3 years until 2021.

-Calls will be permanently open and applications assessed in batches every 6 months.
+Calls will be permanently open and applications assessed in batches every 6 months (cut-off date).
 Check the website for the date of the next assessment.

 The service will end in December 2021.
-The last call will be 6 months before the end of the project provided funding remains for allocation.
+The last call / cut-off date will be 6 months before the end of the project provided funding remains for allocation.

 You can expect feedback on your application within 4-6 weeks of the published assessment date.